-service authorities a regional bediestand the level of change the pody would need to deliver on expect nat is needed. ctations.
-This helps CRD staff 2. tra reç nsportation projects may no n governance, it is important to ac of have a direct local impact/benef .
-Please select whether you agree nt using the radio buttons. it but will significantly improve Agree Neither agree nor disagree Disagree A. A new governance structur re should strike a balance betweer n regional and local priorities. ⊙ 3 \bigcap{2} В. - re should focus on projects that ha y, even if it means fewer local proj - 0 4 \bigcirc C. re should require decision-makers when making policy, funding and s \bigcirc \circ D. • ces could be more efficiently deliv .
-If you agree, and have examples \bigcap{2} 3 Examples:
+service authorities a regional bediestand the level of change the pody would need to deliver on expect nat is needed. tations.
+This helps CRD staff 2. tra reç nsportation projects may no gional mobility for residents. n a change in transportation governance, it is important to acknowledge that some regional sportation projects may not have a direct local impact/benefit but will significantly improve onal mobility for residents.
+Please select whether you agree, neither agree nor disagree, isagree with each statement using the radio buttons.
+Agree Neither agree nor disagree Disagree A. A new governance structur re should strike a balance betweer n regional and local priorities. ⊙ 3 \bigcap{2} 0 В. re should focus on projects that ha y, even if it means fewer local proj - \circ 4 \bigcirc C. re should require decision-makers when making policy, funding and s \bigcirc \bigcirc D. • nsportation services could be more efficiently delivered at a regional level by a ernance structure.
+If you agree, and have examples, please list up to three for consideration. \bigcap{2} 3 Examples: